NethServer/docs/administrator-manual/en/base_system2.rst

 ---

 The :menuselection:`System > SSH` page displays the number of current SSH connections.
-From this section the administrator can change the OpenSSH listening port, disable weak ciphers, root login and password authentication.
+From this section the administrator can change the OpenSSH listening port and disable weak ciphers, root login, and password authentication.

 By default, SSH and SFTP access is granted to the following groups of administrators: